Designing a Spirits Glass that Works

 the NEAT spirits glass is the ultimate spirits glass

 NEAT spirits glass does everything better than tulip glasses.
-Science built a better glass, and it is changing the way the world drinks.
-That is why the major spirits judging competitions use NEAT as their official spirits glass.
+Science built a better glass, changing the way the world drinks.
+Major spirits judging competitions choose NEAT as their official spirits judging glass.
 No more nose-numbing or burning nostrils.
 Sensitive noses and professionals love NEAT.
-If you are an incurable sniff-aholic, stick your nose further into the glass to get the blast of pain and nose numbing you crave.
+If you are an incurable sniff-aholic, and love strong alcohol, stick your nose further into the glass to get the blast of pain and nose numbing you crave.
 Unfortunately it will destroy your sense of smell.
-Wouldn’t you rather use a spirits glass that gives you options and protects your sniffer?
+Wouldn’t you rather use a spirits glass that gives you options, displays aromas, shows true quality and protects your sniffer?

-MDPI Beverage Journal published a significant research report on November 22, 2018 of the research which led to design and development of the scientifically engineered NEAT glass.
+MDPI Beverage Journal published a significant research report on November 22, 2018 regarding scientific research which led to design and development of the NEAT glass.
 Peer-reviewed by olfactory science researchers, this report validates the superiority and suitability of the NEAT glass for evaluation and drinking enjoyment, and highlights major problems associated with beverage industry support for tulip and snifter-style glassware.
-Myth, tradition, and misleading marketing eventually give way to science and function.
+Myth, tradition, and misleading marketing eventually give way to science, truth, and function.
 Click the link for full report: https://www.mdpi.com/2306-5710/4/4/93